DB375237/smarties/README.md

-# Smarties Dispenser
+# Smarties™ Dispenser

 ## Note
-Smarties is registered trademark of Nestlé
+Smarties™ is registered trademark of Nestlé